Saving for retirement? TurboTax can help with your 401(k), IRA, stock options, Social Security, pensions, annuities and more.

 Important Note: You can always take out more than the minimum required amount from your account, paying taxes at your regular rate on all withdrawals.
 You can ask your retirement account custodian to withhold taxes from your distributions or you can make quarterly estimated tax payments.

 If you've been stashing money in a Roth IRA, you can start reaping your rewards as long as you are at least 59½ years old and the account has been open at least five years.
-At that point, all withdrawals are tax-free.
+At that point, all withdrawals are tax and penalty free.

 But unlike traditional IRAs, there are no mandatory distribution rules, so you never have to touch the money if you don't need it.
 That means it can continue to grow tax-free for years.
 Your heirs will thank you because they, too, can take distributions from an inherited Roth IRA tax-free.
-(Money in an inherited traditional IRA is taxed in the heir's top tax bracket.)
+(Money in an inherited traditional IRA is taxed as ordinary income to the heir.)

 Roth 401(k) plans